Shock Wave Therapy

 - Bleeding and blood coagulation disorders and associated medication consumption

 - Skin wound or acute inflammation in treatment area

 - Tumour in treatment area

-OPSMC offers Shockwave Therapy at our Olympic Park, East Melbourne, Geelong and Warrnambool Campuses.
+OPSMC offers Shockwave Therapy at its Olympic Park, Geelong and Warrnambool Campuses.

 Frequently Asked Questions

 A referral is not required for Extracorporeal Shock Wave therapy.
 It can be performed by our Sport and Exercise Physicians, Sport and Exercise Medicine Registrars as well as our Podiatrists, should they feel it forms part of your overall treatment program.
 A medical practitioner referral is required to see one of our Sport and Exercise Physicians, but not our Sport and Exercise Medicine Registrars or Podiatrists.